 (No ratings)

-Ms. Talya Malkin specializes in pediatric psychiatry and social work.
-Areas of expertise for Ms. Malkin include somatic symptom disorders (somatoform disorders), psychotherapy treatment, and mood disorders.
+Ms. Talya Malkin practices pediatric psychiatry and social work.
+Ms. Malkin's areas of expertise include the following: somatic symptom disorders (somatoform disorders), psychotherapy treatment, and attention deficit disorder (ADD/ADHD).
+She can accept Blue California, Aetna, and CIGNA Plans, as well as other insurance carriers.
 She is professionally affiliated with The University of Chicago Medicine.